Simple Modules and PI Structure of the Two-Parameter Quantized Algebra $U^+_{r,s}(B_2)$: -torsionfree Simple -Modules

 \section{\texorpdfstring{$X_1$-torsionfree Simple $ U_{r,s}^+(B_2) $-Modules}{}}

-In this section, we study how the $ X_1 $-torsionfree simple modules over the subalgebra $ B $ can be extended to simple modules over the full algebra $ U^+_{r,s}(B_2) $.
-Using the invertibility of $ X_1 $, we explicitly define the action of the remaining generator $ X_4 $, thereby obtaining a well-defined $ U^+_{r,s}(B_2) $-module structure.
-We establish a one-to-one correspondence between simple $ B $-modules with invertible $ X_1 $-action and simple $ U^+_{r,s}(B_2) $-modules under the same condition, thus lifting the classification from $ B $ to the full algebra.
+In this section, we study how the $ X_1 $-torsionfree simple modules over the subalgebra $ \mathcal{B} $ can be extended to simple modules over the full algebra $ U^+_{r,s}(B_2) $.
+Using the invertibility of $X_1$, we explicitly define the action of the remaining generator $X_4$, thereby obtaining a well-defined $ U^+_{r,s}(B_2) $-module structure.
+We use the one-to-one correspondence between simple $ \mathcal{B} $-modules with invertible $ X_1 $-action and simple $ U^+_{r,s}(B_2) $-modules under the same condition (Theorem \ref{itd}), thus lifting the classification from $ \mathcal{B} $ to the full algebra.
+This gives us the following three non-isomorphic simple $X_1$-torsionfree $U_{r,s}^+(B_2)$-modules.